 2/6/19 — HUGE update: Instacart announced they are going to stop taking tips, raise their minimum batch payment, and even pay backpay.
-Click here to RSVP for our national online meeting on Wednesday, February 13 to talk about all the latest developments and what our next steps should be.
+Click here to sign on and tell gig companies it’s time to #PayUp.

 Instacart workers across Washington and across the country are speaking out about recent changes to the company’s pay system.
 Since the new pay system went into effect in November, we’ve seen our wages slashed by 30-40% — even getting paid under the minimum wage in some cases.